grannycart/by-sound-alone_source/dc-manuscript/4_Chapter.md

 "Correct!
 There is a small atoll a few miles in that direction and waves are breaking on its shore.
 Let's see what else is out there."
 Around the directional needle went, and Hemi slowed it, and stopped with the strength indicator needle throbbing slightly, like it had a pulse.

 Cassandra closed her eyes.
 In her headphones she could hear a distant clicking, slow and regular.
 The clicks had a strange kind of richness to them.
 They bounced around the underwater landscape, and she could hear not just the clicks but also the echoes of the clicks.
-The dark world out there lit up in her mind, and she remembered storybooks about sea life from not so very long ago when she was a child.
+The dark world out there lit up in her mind, and she remembered storybooks about sea life from not so long ago when she was a child.
 "Is that the sound dolphins make?"

 "Very good!
 Dolphins use active sonar, bouncing sounds off underwater objects to locate them.
 They are much better at it than we are.
 Did you notice that you could hear the dolphins in one ear slightly before the other?"